 - Hocus Pocus and The Nightmare Before Christmas at El Capitan Theatre Hollywood Blvd.

 - Rooftop Cinema Club at Montalban Theatre, Hollywood

 West Hollywood Halloween Costume Carnival

-Happening on the 31st of October, join fellow Angelenos hit the grandest Halloween street party slash parade in the planet.
+Happening on the 31st of October, join fellow Angelenos hit the grandest Halloween street party slash parade on the planet.
 Check out the creepily creative Halloween costumes while dancing your heart out and having fun with old-time friends or new-found ones there.
 No costume?
-Wear black, put vampy make up on, plastic fangs, and voila!
+Wear black, put vampy makeup on, plastic fangs, and voila!
 Channel your inner Vampirella!